timCF/randomex_demo/README.md

 Compile
 -------

-This way, you can compile app from sources.
-Requires erlang, elixir, gcc, g++
+This way, you can compile app from sources and run it.
+Requires erlang 18.1 , elixir 1.1.1 , gcc

 ```
 tim@tim-VirtualBox:~/tmp$ git clone https://github.com/timCF/randomex_demo